 This result can be understood intuitively as follows.
 To go from a vector in $\mc{H}^+$ to a vector in $\mc{H}^-$, we have to flip infinitely many spins around.
 This does not correspond to an operator in the algebra $\alg{A}$ generated by the Pauli spin operators.
-That is, with no ``physical'' operation we can transform form one Hilbert space to the other, where a physical operation is here understood as something that can be approximated by operations on a \emph{finite} number of sites.
+That is, there is no ``physical'' operation with which we can transform one Hilbert space to the other, where a physical operation is here understood as something that can be approximated by operations on a \emph{finite} number of sites.

 \begin{exercise} Argue that there are infinitely many inequivalent representations. \end{exercise}